Key Personnel

 Dr. Pao’s core research interests are in the complex interactions between medical and psychiatric symptoms in pediatric oncology, pediatric HIV and other primary immunodeficiencies.
 She studies distress and its correlates including suicidal thoughts and behaviors in medically ill children.
 She has published more than 150 research articles and chapters and co-edited the Quick Reference for Pediatric Oncology Clinicians: The Psychiatric and Psychological Dimensions of Pediatric Cancer Symptom Management, 2nd ed, Oxford University Press, Oxford, 2015.

 Dr. Pao helped develop the ASQ (Ask Suicide-Screening Questions), a validated suicide risk screening tool for youth and adults in medical settings.
-This instrument has been translated into 16 languages.
+This instrument has been translated into 23 languages.
 The ASQ toolkit is on the NIMH website http://www.nimh.nih.gov/ASQ for public use.
 Dr. Pao also developed Voicing My CHOiCES™, an advance care planning guide for adolescents and young adults.
-A leader in promoting the field of pediatric consultation liaison psychiatry and integrated care for children, she is a recipient of the 2012 AACAP Simon Wile Award.
-She is President-Elect of the Academy of Consultation Liaison Psychiatry.
+A leader in promoting the field of pediatric consultation liaison psychiatry (CLP) and integrated care for children into young adulthood, she is a recipient of the 2012 AACAP Simon Wile Award for excellence in CLP.
+She also received the 2022 AACAP Virginia Q. Anthony Outstanding Woman Leader Award.
+In 2023, Dr. Pao received a Department of Health and Human Services Secretary’s Commendation in recognition of exceptional leadership and dedicated service to the Department and to the Nation during the declared public health emergency phase of the COVID-19 pandemic.
+She is a past President of the Academy of Consultation Liaison Psychiatry.
 She is a professor on the clinical faculty at Georgetown University, George Washington University and at the Johns Hopkins University Schools of Medicine.

 Selected Publications